 Emily @ Recipes to Nourish says

-Some of these are new to me, I didn’t know anything about tyrosine.
-I want to look into the MCT oil that you recommend.
+Some of these are new to me.
 I’m thinking that I need to follow through with getting a full lab panel done and see where my body is and what I’m needing.
 Thanks for sharing all of this information Megan!
 It’s such a helpful resource.

 Megan Stevens says